mikaelbr/awesome-es2015-proxy/README.md

 # JavaScript Proxy

-> :goat: For learning how to use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), or just to see what is possible.
-The Proxy object was included in the ES2015 iteration of the standard and is available in all evergreen browsers and Node.js v6.
+> :goat: For learning how to use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), or just to see what is possible through metaprogramming in modern JavaScript.
+Tries to collect resources such as presentations, articles, modules and examples using Proxy, Reflect or intercession type metaprogramming.

+> The Proxy object was included in the ES2015 iteration of the standard and is available in all evergreen browsers and Node.js v6.
 Unfortunately as it is a big language semantic change, it cannot be polyfilled through transpilers such as Babel.

 ## Resources